Jack Jackson (American football)

-Elliott Cornelius Jackson Jr. (born November 11, 1972), nicknamed Jack Jackson, is an American former college and professional football player who was a wide receiver for four seasons in the National Football League (NFL) and Arena Football League (AFL).
-Jackson played college football for the University of Florida, and earned All-American honors.
+Elliott Cornelius Jackson Jr. (born November 11, 1972), nicknamed Jack Jackson, is an American former professional football player who was a wide receiver for four seasons in the National Football League (NFL) and Arena Football League (AFL).
+Jackson played college football for the Florida Gators, and earned consensus All-American honors in 1994.
 Thereafter, he played professionally for the Chicago Bears of the NFL, and also the Orlando Predators, Carolina Cobras and Florida Bobcats of the AFL.

-Early years
+Early life

 Jackson was born in Moss Point, Mississippi.
 He attended Moss Point High School, where he played high school football for the Moss Point Tigers.

 College career

 Jackson received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a featured wide receiver for coach Steve Spurrier's Florida Gators football team from 1992 to 1994.
 Memorably, he had a 100-yard kick-off return for a touchdown against the Mississippi State Bulldogs in 1993, and led the nation with fifteen receiving touchdowns in 1994.
 He finished his college career with 143 catches for 2,266 yards (an average of 15.8 yards per reception) and twenty-nine touchdowns.
 Jackson was a first-team All-Southeastern Conference (SEC) selection, the SEC Offensive Player of the Year in 1994, and a consensus first-team All-American.